RebelGuy/chat-mate/projects/server/readme.md

 ## Testing
-`yarn test` performs the test suite, including setting up and utilising the test database.
+`yarn test` performs the test suite, including setting up and utilising the test database and schema.
+`yarn test:dev` performs the test suite without checking the database schema first.
-`yarn <regex>` tests only files matching the expression.
+`yarn test <file regex>` includes only tests within files matching the expression.

+Further, to filter individual tests, temporarily replace `test()` with `test.only()`.
+All `test()`s will then be skipped.

+### Current test coverage
+Over time, aim to add tests to all public methods of all services and stores.
+Key:
+- 🔴: No tests
+- 🟡: In progress/incomplete tests
+- 🟢: Full test coverage
+- ⚪: Won't do

+**Services**
+- 🔴 ChatService
+- ⚪ FileService
+- ⚪ LogService

+**Stores**
+- 🟡 ChannelStore
+  - 🟢 createOrUpdate
+  - 🟢 exists
+  - 🔴 getCurrent
+  - 🔴 getHistory
+- 🔴 ChatStore
+- 🔴 LivestreamStore

 # API Endpoints